GloballogicPractices/ansible-guide/vagrant-guide/README.md

 Vagrant generates a private key file and corresponding public key is placed in authorized_keys inside vm.
 We will be using the private key to run random commands using ansible

+### Exercise

+- Setup MultiVM environment and install nginx on all nodes
+- Setup a MultiVM environment with one node for Nginx and one for MySql.
+Install using shell-provisioner